This post is all about how to achieve happiness right now. Yes, I mean, right.

-The reason I love this man so much is because he asked the question that most people in his situation wouldn’t ask.
+The reason I love this man so much is that he asked the question that most people in his situation wouldn’t ask.
 That question was, “Now what?”

 I Have It All And Now What I Am Supposed To Do